 Apple is offering a $1 million “bug bounty” to any hacker who can take over an Apple device without being supplied information from the device’s owner.

-Apple Security Chief Ivan Krstic announced the $1 million bounty during the Black Hat conference held in Las Vegas last week.
+Apple Security Chief Ivan Krstic announced the $1 million bounty during the Black Hat conference held in Las Vegas last week, according to Interesting Engineering.
 The $1 million bounty is a significant increase compared to the $200,000 cap previously offered to hackers to breach Apple devices.

 The new bug bounty also is extended to all researchers and hackers instead of the invite-only bounties Apple previously offered.
 Researchers and hackers are invited to find security flaws in all the Apple platforms, including iPhones, macOS, and iCloud.